What Is an Email Disclaimer & 7 Types of Disclaimers to Use

 Importance of email disclaimers

-Email disclaimers can play several important roles in the emails you send depending on their usage.
+Email disclaimers can play several important roles in the emails you send, depending on their usage.
 Let's take a look at how these email disclaimers can benefit you.

 An email disclaimer works to limit liability for the sender, especially in case of an email that contains sensitive information, opinions, or advice.
-For example, the disclaimer may state that any information contained in the email should not be used as legal, financial, or professional advice unless otherwise expressly stated.
+For example, the disclaimer may state that any information contained in the email should not be used as legal, financial, or professional advice unless otherwise specifically stated.

 2. Confidentiality